 The hunt for Drake’s treasure sounds like an idea taken from Naughty Dog’s Uncharted series of games for PlayStation.
 The Vault felt like a Nathan Drake adventure minus the fun, action, excitement, thrill, charm and characters.

-The drain at the bottom of the vault itself does not filter or grate?
+The drain at the bottom of the vault does not have a filter or grate?
 I mean, that is a big drain at the bottom of the vault.
 The goods stored in the vault, plus the dead bodies of potential thieves would be washed away during the release of the water.
 Seems like a huge flaw that could have had a simple fix – but that would make it way less convenient for this movie to arrive at where it did.